shayshani/Fine-Tuning-MusicGen/README.md

 If you dont know exactly how to describe it, the notebook includes a script to recommend a relevant description.

 ## Train
+All of the training code is in the Colab notebook mentioend above.

 In order to use our code, save the path to your tracks in a variable
 ``` ruby
 path_to_sentnce